13 Aug 3 Reasons to Turn off (Disable) the App Store

 - Mobicip provides an Android parental control dashboard that allows you to block app downloads on Google Play, in addition to monitoring what apps are being used.
 You can protect up to five devices for only $39.99/year.

 - Covenant Eyes also has an App Block feature to go along with its internet filter and phenomenal accountability reporting which prevents access to Google Play.
 It has time of day controls for the overall device, but does not have individual app control.
-A family account (with unlimited users and devices) is $14.99/month.
+A family account (with unlimited users and devices in the same household) is $15.99/month.

 - OurPact has some of the best individual app control we’ve seen, along with some pretty innovative ways to help teach kids how to use apps well (“app allowance”).
 OurPact does not have an internet filter, unlike both Mobicip and Covenant Eyes, but it far exceeds the other platforms in the level of control it gives parents over apps.
 This is a situation where sometimes a combination of solutions provides the best overall device control (Mobicip + OurPact).
 The premium version of OurPact is only $6.99/month.